sensedeep/dynamodb-onetable/README.md

 The method returns the all the Javascript properties for the item.
 Hidden attributes will not be returned.

+If the method fails to update, it will throw an exception.
+If `params.throw` is set to false, an exception will not be thrown and the method will return `undefined`.

 The optional params are described in [Model API Params](#params).

 The `params.add` parameter may be set a value to add to an attribute.